Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Wiener Complex Fractal Measure and Quantum Field Theory

-Before closing this section we prefer to have a brief look at the Wick rotation process.
-Wick rotation as a reliable method for obtaining solutions in Minkowski space in terms of those in Euclidean space via replacing some imaginary variables with real ones, is indeed an immediate consequence of complexification of the approximated Wiener fractal measure (\ref {wiener5}).
-This process could be in fact regarded as an (almost) equivalence relation between Lorentzian and Euclidean signatures of the spacetime metric.\footnote{Nevertheless, there are physical phenomena that reject this equivalence relation within some relativistic effects of quantum field theory.
-See \cite{sorkin} for a more detailed discussion about the problem.} Actually, the original formulation of the Wiener fractal measure (\ref {wiener3}) explains obviously why nature does not embrace the Euclidean signature intrinsically.
-In particular, there is no correct signature of the space-time continuum and all we obtain within local Lagrangian formulations of nature are approximated structures at low energy regimes of the Wiener Brownian process.
-However, after accomplishing the approximation procedure (\ref {cece}) and obtaining (\ref {wiener5}) it would be natural to employ the regularization method of (\ref {2103}), which would lead us to thermal quantum field theories and the functional methods in condensed matter \cite{peskin}.\footnote{See \cite{landsman} for an alternative approach to real-time formalisms in thermal field theory via Bogoliubov transformations, the so called thermo field dynamics.}
+Actually, the original formulation of the Wiener fractal measure (\ref {wiener3}) may explain why nature does not embrace the Euclidean signature intrinsically.
+In particular, based on the above argumentation there is no correct signature of the space-time continuum and all we obtain within local Lagrangian formulations of nature are approximated structures at low energy regimes of the Wiener Brownian process.
+However, after accomplishing the approximation procedure (\ref {cece}) and obtaining (\ref {wiener5}) it would be natural to employ the regularization method of (\ref {2103}), which would lead us to thermal quantum field theories and the functional methods in condensed matter \cite{peskin}.\footnote{See \cite{landsman} for an alternative approach to real-time formalisms in thermal field theory via Bogoliubov transformations, the so-called \emph{thermo field dynamics}.}